nunchuk-io/docs/off-chain_inheritance.md

 This reduces the risk of a beneficiary discovering years later that the backup was never correctly created.

-COLDCARD provides backup verification functionality as part of its encrypted-backup workflow. ([COLDCARD encrypted backups](https://coldcard.com/docs/backups/))
+COLDCARD provides backup verification functionality as part of its encrypted-backup workflow.
+See [References](#references).

 ---

-# 15. Key Identity Verification
+## 14. Key Identity Verification

 Nunchuk needs to know which key the encrypted backup represents.

-The hardware wallet should expose a stable identifier such as:
+The hardware wallet SHOULD expose a stable identifier such as:

 ```text
 key fingerprint